kmc6/F1/README.md

 ![Screenshot: Source Database](images/eda_top10_career_pts_drivers.png)
 <sub>Figure 8 - Ordered Bar Chart showing drivers with highest career points.</sup>

-Figure 9 uses a histogram to show the distribution of driver age when they started their first race compared to when they started their last race and figure 10 uses a histogram to show the distribution of driver age for winning drivers only.
 ```python
 # EDA for Drivers dataset: key business insight - comparative rankings of top-10 drivers with highest career points